My partner and I have separated… What happens now with the kids?

 Do I have rights as a grandparent?

 Grandparents do not have a right to spend time with their grandchildren but if a grandparent has been a significant part of a child’s life, it may be considered in the best interests of the child to maintain a meaningful relationship with that Grandparent.
-A grandparent can also use the mediation process to invite the parents of their grandchild to participate in mediation to discuss spending time and communicating with their grandchildren.
+If partners separate, a grandparent can also use the mediation process to invite the parents of their grandchild to participate in mediation to discuss spending time and communicating with their grandchildren.
 If mediation fails, a grandparent can make application to the court seeking orders to spend time with their grandchildren.

 I have final parenting orders, can I change them?